ENCCS/julia-for-hpda/content/linear-algebra.rst

      9
     10

-Picking out elements or parts of vectors and matrices can be done with sclicing as in Python or Matlab.
+Indexing elements or parts of vectors and matrices can be done with slicing as in Python or Matlab.

 .. code-block:: julia